-- Move from MAX.gov for INTEGRITY Support Functions and Authentication: In • addition to continuing to resource INTEGRITY on behalf of the entire executive branch ethics program, OGE moved system support functions to new providers in fiscal year 2023 because OMB MAX.gov will no longer support it.
-The transition has been smooth, with all operational functions and capabilities being met.
-However, an alternative solution to the system's unique authentication requirements has yet to be identified involving unknown costs ranging from \$250,000 to \$1,300,000.
-Overall expenses could result in an unplanned shortfall with direct impact on the current services contract.
-OGE has migrated other services provided by MAX.gov to new providers, but OGE's ability to continue to secure, operate, enhance, and update the system, with a very small contingent of staff and a small agency budget, and to continue to provide the system to all agencies at no cost may be affected by unforeseen problems and rising costs from other service providers.
-The system may be vulnerable to disruption during the lead-up to a Presidential election year if a cost-effective solution cannot be identified. - Potential Legislative Reform: OGE is the subject of significant and intense congressional and stakeholder interest.
-OGE is currently tracking more than 100 bills that would make significant statutory revisions to the Ethics in Government Act or the criminal conflict of interest statutes, or create entirely new ethics-related statutes.
-Passage of major ethics reform would present significant challenges for OGE. - Workload and Unfunded Mandates: OGE produces a remarkable amount of work with a small staff by carefully managing the cyclical nature of the agency's work and leveraging its highly cross-functional professional employees.
+- INTEGRITY Support Functions and Authentication: OGE continued to resource INTEGRITY on behalf of the entire executive branch ethics program in 2024, effectively maintaining and operating this essential financial disclosure reporting application across the federal executive branch.
+OGE continues to research and evaluate alternative solutions to the system's unique authentication requirements involving unknown costs ranging from \$250,000 to \$1.3M.
+OGE's ability to continue to secure, operate, enhance, and update the system, with a very small contingent of staff and a small agency budget, and to continue to provide the system to all agencies at no cost may be affected by unforeseen problems and rising costs from other service providers. - Potential Legislative Reform: OGE is the subject of significant and intense congressional and stakeholder interest.
+OGE is tracking and providing technical assistance to Congress on numerous bills that would make significant statutory revisions to the Ethics in Government Act or the criminal conflict of interest statutes, or create entirely new ethics-related requirements through statutes.
+Passage of major ethics reforms would present significant challenges for OGE, and in some cases would require OGE to take on significant new responsibilities without funding for additional staff or other resources. - Inflation, Workload, and Unfunded Mandates: OGE produces a remarkable amount of work with a small staff by carefully managing the cyclical nature of the agency's work and leveraging its highly cross-functional professional employees.
 Although agile, significant unanticipated changes in workload have impacts across programs. - There are also ongoing and growing compliance requirements that must be addressed with no lead time or new resources to support them, such as unanticipated human resources, privacy, and data-focused executive orders, OMB directives, laws, and regulations.